gusluchetti/portfolio/content/blog/learning_chezmoi.md

 +++
 title = "learning chezmoi"
-subtitle = "Or how I now write down every app I like in a config file" date = 2023-05-19 updated = 2023-11-03 draft = true
+description = "or why you should have a dotfiles repo" date = 2023-05-19 updated = 2023-11-03
+draft = true